ShahriarRahmanAUST/Rebtel.DeveloperTest.API/README.md

 **Warm-Up tasks :

 Those task can be found as a static class inside Rebtel.DeveloperTest.WarmUpTasks.
-Set up a test project Rebtel.DeveloperTest.WarmUpTasks.UnitTest to test the methods
+Set up a test project Rebtel.DeveloperTest.WarmUpTasks.UnitTest to test the methods.